SatnamPC/android-interview-questions-2025/README.md

 **Presentation Layer**
 The presentation layer serves as the interface between the user and the application, handling user input and displaying the corresponding outcomes.

-For a deeper and better understanding, please visit the below-provided link: https://medium.com/@ami0275/mvvm-clean-architecture-pattern-in-android-with-use-cases-eff7edc2ef76
+For a deeper and better understanding, please visit the link: https://medium.com/@ami0275/mvvm-clean-architecture-pattern-in-android-with-use-cases-eff7edc2ef76

-### Q.) What is the difference between MVC, MVP, MVVM with clean architecture and MVI?
+### Q.) What is the difference between MVC, MVP, MVVM, with clean architecture and MVI?
 **Ans**. **MVC** (Model-View-Controller) -> Model manages data and logic, the View displays information, and the controller connects the Model and View and handles the user input.<br />
 **MVP** (Model-View-Presenter) -> Model manages data, views display data and sends user commands to the Presenter.
 At the same time, the Presenter retrieves data from the Model and presents it to the View.<br />
 **MVI** (Model-View-Intent) MVI is a reactive architecture that embraces unidirectional data flow, ensuring that the UI remains consistent regardless of the state.
 Here, the Model represents the state, View reflects the state, and the intent represents user actions that change the state.<br />